 Simple science experiments at home or in the classroom are so easy to set up and perfect for young kids to play and learn with science.
-Every day materials and supplies become awesome preschool science experiments and STEM activities.
-Learn about what happens when you mix oil and water together.
+Common supplies become awesome science experiments and STEM activities.
+Explore what happens when mixing oil, water, and food coloring and learn about liquid density.
 There are tons of ways to have fun with science all year round!

 MIXING OIL AND WATER

 Get ready to add this simple oil and water experiment to your distance learning or classroom lesson plans this season.
 If you want to explore what happens when you mix oil and water together, let’s get started.
 While you’re at it, make sure to check out these other fun science experiments for kids.